Somalia says reviewing oil deals U.N. says lack transparency

 About a dozen companies, including oil and gas majors, had licenses to explore Somalia before 1991, the year a conflict erupted that tore the nation apart for the next two decades, involving clans and Islamist militants.

-The breakaway territory of Somaliland, semi-autonomous Puntland and other regional authorities in the fractured nation have granted their own licences for some of the same blocks.
+The breakaway territory of Somaliland, semi-autonomous Puntland and other regional authorities in the fractured nation have granted their own licenses for some of the same blocks.

 Western diplomats have said the government's limited capacity and experience in negotiating often complex energy and other deals could mean Somalia received a poor return.
 Donors have also been unnerved by earlier U.N. reports that cited cases of government corruption, charges Mogadishu denies.